nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/6_task_execution.md

 + `newCachedThreadPool`: A cached thread pool has more flexibility to reap idle threads when the current size of the pool exceeds the demand for processing, and to add new threads when demand increases, but places no bounds on the size of the pool.
 + `newScheduledThreadPool`.
 A fixed‐size thread pool that supports delayed and periodic task execution, similar to `Timer`.
 + `newSingleThreadExecutor`.
-A single‐threaded executor creates a single worker thread to process tasks, replacing it if it dies
+A single‐threaded executor creates a single worker thread to process tasks, replacing it if it dies unexpectedly.
-+ unexpectedly.
-Tasks are guaranteed to be processed sequentially according to the order imposed by the task queue
-+ (FIFO, LIFO, priority order).
+Tasks are guaranteed to be processed sequentially according to the order imposed by the task queue (FIFO, LIFO, priority order).

 The `newFixedThreadPool` and `newCachedThreadPool` factories return instances of the general‐purpose `ThreadPoolExecutor`, which can also be used directly to construct more specialized executors.

 ## 2.2.
 Executor lifecycle
-Because executor is a service that run asynchronously to the app, you need a mechanism to shut down it gratefully, or else, the JVM will not exist as there are still thread running.
+Because executor is a service that run asynchronously to the app, you need a mechanism to shut down it gratefully, or else, the JVM will not exit as there are still thread running.

 `ExecutorService` extends `Executor` to include several methods to manage the lifecycle of the `Executor`